The following post is from Janel of Life with Lucie and Ella.: DIY: Fun & Festive Felt Cup Identifiers

 - Stretchy hair bands

-1. Double-check to make sure that the elastic bands fit easily on whichever cups you will be using.
+1. Double-check to ensure the elastic bands fit easily on whichever cups you use.

 You don’t want to go through all of the work to create beautiful cup identifiers only to find out they won’t fit or stay on your cups!
 You can usually purchase inexpensive hair bands at the dollar store.
 The ones that I used were only $1 for 100 of them.